Progress Bar

 You can see how dirty our final model is here:

-to clean the board properly before you present it as a present to someone.
+Be sure to get some Isoprop alcohol to clean the board properly before you present it as a present to someone.

-Programming is as simple as downloading the source code
+Programming is as simple as downloading the source code here and running in arduino.

 Really is as simple as turning it on and sticking it in the ground. we haven't tested the durability of it as we don't have any garden beds around, but it should be able to withstand some soft-soil and etc.